 So that’s my story.
 Are there any guarantees that my medical prognosis will be different than my Dad's?
 No, of course not.
 But I'm doing everything I possibly can to ensure that it is.

 I’ve included a few videos below and added a description for each if you’re interested in finding out more.

 The first video is a presentation by Dr. Melanie Joy.
 The topic is "carnism" - how we're brought up to believe that eating meat is normal and necessary.
-It's a very good presentation that will make you understand the we all have choices when it comes to the food we eat.
+It's a very good presentation that will make you understand that we all have choices when it comes to the food we eat.